 In today’s hectic, frenetic lifestyle, we can’t do enough to take care of our minds and bodies.
 One way we can do this is by simple foot massage.

-In particular, those who work on their feet all day or who exercise hard can benefit from this soothing form of relaxation.
+In particular, women who work on their feet all day or who exercise hard can benefit from this soothing form of relaxation.

-Not only is foot massage a way of treating ourselves to relaxation, it’s a way for people with certain health conditions to heal and feel more comfortable, not to mention an affordable and self-indulgent way to reward ourselves at the end of the day.
+Not only is foot massage a way of treating ourselves to relaxation, it’s a way for people with certain health conditions to heal and feel more comfortable.

-Quick Answer: The 5 Best Foot Massagers For 2018
+Quick Answer: The 7 Best Rated Foot Massagers For 2021

 - Foot Massage Machine Shiatsu Massager